antongorodezkiy/uc_option_image/README.txt

       -------------------------------------------------------------------------------

-      Install the imagecache module located at http://drupal.org/project/imagecache then enable this module.
+      Install the imagecache module located at http://drupal.org/project/imagecache then enable this module (supports both 1.6 and 2.x).
 Settings become available on the attribute settings page which is located at admin/store/settings/attributes

       To display an image when no option image is available, the module will call theme_uc_option_image_no_image() This defaults to grabbing and image called 'noimage.png' in your themes 'images' folder.
 By